 If this happens, try not to force your parrot into spending time with you.
 Respect the newfound adoration it has for the other person.
 After all, it’s a sign that your parrot is expanding its social circle and making new friends.

 Captive parrots tend to like only one person, but this isn’t the case for all parrots.
 They have different personalities, so there will always be some birds that have an easier time binding with multiple people.

 Wild parrots have a lot of flock members to make friends with, but as pets, one or two members of the household spend a significant amount of time caring for the bird.
-If only one person plays, talks to, and feeds the parrot, then it’s obvious that it would prefer that person over any other human.
+If only one person plays, talks to, and feeds the parrot, it’s obvious it would prefer that person over any other human.

 Parrots can bond with multiple people, but they still have favorites.
 Between two carers, the parrot’s preferences become a lot clearer.

 However, if the parrot has many friends to direct its love toward, it can spread its affection more evenly.
 Energetic, friendly parrot species, like lovebirds, are especially good at being affectionate with multiple people.